Dr. Cliff C. Morris, Jr.

 I am a double alumnus of the Florida Agricultural and Mechanical University (FAMU) in Tallahassee, Florida where I majored in both Mathematics and Mathematics Education.
 I have doctorates in both Theology and Mathematics Education from the United Bible College and Seminary (Orlando, Florida) and the University of South Florida (Tampa, Florida), respectively.

-My bride of over 37 years is Angela Reed Morris.
+My bride of over 38 years is Angela Reed Morris.
 We both have eight children and thirteen grandchildren.
-Angela has taught in elementary schools for over 31 years.
+Angela has taught in elementary schools for over 32 years and retired from Orange County Schools September 30, 2015.

 I Really Enjoy Teaching!